keboola/connection-docs/components/extractors/database/sqldb/index.md

 * TOC
 {:toc}

-Each extractor from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.
+Each data source connector from an SQL database allows you to extract data from selected tables, or results from arbitrary SQL queries.

-The extractors for supported SQL databases ([Cloudera Impala](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html), [Firebird](http://www.firebirdsql.org/), [IBM DB2](https://www.ibm.com/analytics/db2), [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/), [MySQL](https://www.mysql.com/),
+The connectors for supported SQL databases ([Cloudera Impala](https://www.cloudera.com/products/open-source/apache-hadoop/impala.html), [Firebird](http://www.firebirdsql.org/), [IBM DB2](https://www.ibm.com/analytics/db2), [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/), [MySQL](https://www.mysql.com/),
 [Oracle](https://www.oracle.com/index.html), [PostgreSQL](https://www.postgresql.org/), [Teradata](https://www.teradata.com/)) are configured
 in the same way and have an [advanced mode](/components/extractors/database/sqldb/#advanced-mode).
 All notable differences are listed in the section [Server Specific Notes](#server-specific-notes).

-Before you start configuring your SQL extractor, consider securing your connection to your internal database to avoid exposing your database server to the internet by [setting up an SSH Tunnel](/components/extractors/database/#connecting-to-database).
+Before you start configuring your SQL data source connector, consider securing your connection to your internal database to avoid exposing your database server to the internet by [setting up an SSH Tunnel](/components/extractors/database/#connecting-to-database).

 *Note: Quick introduction to extracting data from the Snowflake Database Server is also part of our [tutorial](/tutorial/load/database/).*